 Internet bottlenecks are comparable to real life highway traffic bottlenecks.
 When a certain point on a highway has more incoming traffic then outgoing traffic, it tends to get congested and leads to delays.
 In the same way if a network router has more data packets coming in then going out, it leads to queing delays and an increase in latency.

 Monitoring your network to identify potential network bottlenecks can be helpful in reducing internet latency.
-Tools like the AWS latency map can be used to test network latency to different IP prefixes.
+Tools like the network latency test can be used to test network latency to different IP prefixes.

 Network monitoring is a good strategy to get in front of potential network problems.
 However, network monitoring can only take you so far.
 Once a network problem like high latency has been identified, network engineers have to go ahead and make manual changes to network topology.
 Network monitoring can also end up being reactive in nature.